Killing of Amir Locke: Investigations

-No-knock warrant moratorium and review
+No-knock warrant moratorium and restrictions

 Following the killing of Amir Locke, Minneapolis Mayor Jacob Frey imposed a moratorium on no-knock warrants on February 4, with an exception for "an imminent threat of harm to an individual or the public and then the warrant must be approved by the Chief", such as hostage situations or extreme domestic violence.
 On February 7, the Minneapolis City Council Policy and Government Oversight Committee began discussion about no-knock warrants.
 The Minneapolis Office of Police Conduct Review announced a review of the no-knock warrant policy.

 It was announced that racial justice activist DeRay Mckesson and professor of police studies Peter Kraska of Eastern Kentucky University would work with the city to review possible changes to the no-knock warrant policy during the moratorium.
-Minnesota legislators also planned to consider a ban on most no-knock warrants, and Governor Tim Walz has indicated he would sign the legislation.
+Several Minnesota lawmakers announced intentions to consider legislation that would ban most no-knock warrants; Governor Tim Walz indicated he would sign such legislation.

 On April 8, 2022, Minneapolis implemented a new ban on "no knock" warrants, described by NBC News as "being called one of the strongest of its kind in the nation."
 Minnesota state lawmakers were unable to reach agreement before the end of the 92nd Minnesota Legislature in mid-2022 on further limits to "no-knock" warrants, after objections by Republicans.

+The 93rd Minnesota Legislature in mid-2023 enacted new restrictions on no-knock warrants, but not a complete ban.
+Beginning July 1, 2023, police had to demonstrate in an application to the courts that a warrant could not reasonably be conducted while no one was home and that the people inside were threatening death or harm to others.
+Officers were also required to loudly announce themselves before entering.